vinorodrigues/font-code3of9/README.md

 * The font is called _'Code 3 of 9'_ once installed.
 Select the text you need to encode and apply that font.

-* Remember most bar codes have a leader and trailer (start annd stop) surrounding the data to encode.
+* Remember most bar codes have a leader and trailer (start and stop) surrounding the data to encode.
 With _3 of 9_ this is the ascii `*` _(asterisk)_ character.
 So to encode _'1234'_ you will need to encode it as:

   `*1234*`